Lyon Cathedral: Description

 The building is 80 meters long (internally), 20 meters wide at the choir, and 32.5 meters high in the nave.
 The apse and choir are of Romanesque design; the nave and façade are Gothic.

 Noteworthy are the two crosses to right and left of the altar, preserved since the Second Council of Lyon of 1274 as a symbol of the union of the churches, and the Bourbon chapel, built by the Cardinal Charles II, Duke of Bourbon, and his brother Pierre de Bourbon, son-in-law of Louis XI, a masterpiece of 15th century sculpture.

-The cathedral also has the Lyon Astronomical Clock from the 14th century.
+The cathedral also has the Lyon astronomical clock from the 14th century.

 The cathedral organ was built by Daublaine and Callinet and was installed in 1841 at the end of the apse and had 15 stops.
 It was rebuilt in 1875 by Merklin-Schütze and given 30 stops, three keyboards of 54 notes and pedals for 27.

 Until the construction of the Basilica of Notre-Dame de Fourvière, it was the pre-eminent church in Lyon.

-Renowned organist Edouard Commette served as the resident organist for most of the first half of the 20th century.
+Renowned organist Édouard Commette served as the resident organist for most of the first half of the 20th century.